Injuries From Building & Construction Sites in Leeds

 If through no fault of your own you have suffered an injury whilst working on site, you may be eligible for compensation by making a building site accident claim.

-At Personal Injury Claims Leeds, our team based in Leeds have helped many victims of construction accidents get the compensation they deserve.
-Our specialist lawyers have the experience and expertise to help get you the best possible result as quickly as possible.
+At Friends Legal Leeds, our team have helped many victims of construction accidents get the compensation they deserve.
+Our specialist work injury lawyers have the experience and expertise to help get you the best possible result as quickly as possible.

 What Duty does your Employer Owe You?